JaidedAI/EasyOCR/README.md

 **Coder:** Please send PR for small bug/improvement.
 For bigger one, discuss with us by open an issue first.
 There is a list of possible bug/improvement issue tagged with ['PR WELCOME'](https://github.com/JaidedAI/EasyOCR/issues?q=is%3Aissue+is%3Aopen+label%3A%22PR+WELCOME%22).

-**User:** Tell us how EasyOCR benefit you/your organization in [Book of Gratitude](https://github.com/JaidedAI/EasyOCR/issues/160) to encourage further development.
-Also post failure cases in [Book of Pain](https://github.com/JaidedAI/EasyOCR/issues/161) to help improving future model.
+**User:** Tell us how EasyOCR benefit you/your organization to encourage further development.
+Also post failure cases in [Issue  Section](https://github.com/JaidedAI/EasyOCR/issues) to help improving future model.

 **Tech leader/Guru:** If you found this library useful, please spread the word!
 (See [Yann Lecun's post](https://www.facebook.com/yann.lecun/posts/10157018122787143) about EasyOCR)